fogg-lab/tissue-model-analysis-tools/README.md

    - MacOS (Intel CPU): tmat-macos.zip
    - MacOS (Apple Silicon): tmat-macos-arm64.zip
    - Linux: tmat-linux64.zip
 3. Extract the contents of the zip file to any location on your system (e.g. Desktop).
-To use the tools, run the `tmat` program in the folder.
+To use the tools, run the `tmat` program within the extracted folder.

 ## Setup Option 2: Command Line Interface (CLI)